baudren/montepython_public/sphinx-documentation/installation.rst

 Python
 ^^^^^^

-First of all, you need a clean installation of Python_ (version 2.x, x<=7, but <3.0), with at least the numpy_ module (version >=1.4.1) and the cython_ module.
+First of all, you need a clean installation of Python_ (version 2.7 is better, though it works also with 2.6 and 2.5 (see below). version 3.0 is not supported), with at least the numpy_ module (version >= 1.4.1) and the cython_ module.
 This last one is to convert the C code CLASS_ into a Python class.

 If you also want the output plot to have cubic interpolation for analyzing chains, you should also have the scipy_ module (at least version 0.9.0).
 In case this one is badly installed, you will have an error message when running the analyze module of |MP|, and obtain only linear interpolation.
 Though not fatal, this problem produces ugly plots.

 To test for the presence of the modules **numpy**,  **scipy**, **cython** on your machine, you can type